 If you bought Windows XP from a shop, the license key is somewhere in the box.

 In case you really can't find the key, use Speccy to reveal the key that was used during installation.
-Follow the instruction to downloand and install Speccy, then click Operating System tab on the left and write down the value for Serial Number.
+Click Operating System tab on the left and write down the value for Serial Number.

 Write down the product key to a piece of paper for easy access during the reinstall.
 Double check the key, just in case.